smdismail96/react-huron-mar-2023/demos/11-what-can-come-within-braces-in-content.md

     {<div>Loading</div>}
 </div>

-// An array of any of these elements
+// An array of any of these elements (and every item in the array is rendered one after other)
 <div>
     {
         [